Journals

 Authors of manuscripts, submitted at any time, need not contact the journal to request permission to reuse their own material.
 Authors are allowed to do the following:

-1. to use all or part of the work in compilations or other publications of the Authors’ own commercial and noncommercial works (includes theses/dissertations), to use figures, photos, and tables created by them and contained in the work, to present the work orally in its entirety, and to make copies of all or part of the work for the Authors’ use for lectures, classroom instruction or similar uses.
+1. To use all or part of the work in compilations or other publications of the Authors’ own commercial and noncommercial works (includes theses/dissertations), to use figures, photos, and tables created by them and contained in the work, to present the work orally in its entirety, and to make copies of all or part of the work for the Authors’ use for lectures, classroom instruction or similar uses.
 If the author is employed by an academic institution, that institution also may reproduce the article for teaching purposes.

-2. to post the accepted manuscript version of the work, the “Paper in Press,” on the author’s personal web page, their personal or institutional repository, or their funding body’s archive or designated noncommercial repository, provided that a link to the article on the journal site is included.
+2. To post the accepted manuscript version of the work, the “Paper in Press,” on the author’s personal web page, their personal or institutional repository, or their funding body’s archive or designated noncommercial repository, provided that a link to the article on the journal site is included.

 Parties who are not authors on the article